Regulations for Crypto license in Lithuania

 VAT Exemptions

-According to the Court of Justice of the European Union (CJEU) ruling in the Hedqvist case, cryptocurrency transactions involving the exchange of traditional currencies for cryptocurrencies (and vice versa) are exempt from VAT.
+In line with the Court of Justice of the European Union (CJEU) ruling in the Hedqvist case, cryptocurrency transactions involving exchanges between fiat currencies and cryptocurrencies are exempt from VAT.

-VAT is not subjected to virtual currency exchanges and wallet services are not classified as financial services.
+Virtual currency exchanges and wallet services are classified as financial services and are thus VAT-exempt.

 Standard VAT Rate

-The standard VAT rate in Lithuania is 21%.
-This applies to the sale of goods and services, including those purchased using cryptocurrency.
+Lithuania’s standard VAT rate is 21%, applicable to the sale of goods and services, including those priced and sold using cryptocurrencies.

 3. Personal Income Tax